yyellin/gcn-over-semantic-representations/README.md

 ## Environment Setup
-It is strongly recommended to run the modules in this project using a clean pthon virtual-env.
+It is strongly recommended to run the modules in this project using a clean python virtual-env.
 Run the following commands to set this up:

 ```bash
 python3 -m venv /path/to/virtual/env